zxecon/causal_inference_with_stata/README.md

 ## Causal Analysis

 > This repository provides useful economterics tools for causal analysis and program evaluation.
 It contains files and notes that I benefit a lot during my study.

+Updating daily.

 ### Difference-in-Differences (DID)